kerlosatef/translation/README.md

 # Translation App

 This Flutter app allows users to translate text between Arabic and English.
+It supports text-to-speech functionality for both languages.
 It supports copying and pasting translated text, as well as swapping languages.
 ## Features

 - **Text Translation**: Translate text from Arabic to English and vice versa.